 The PGCE (International) is a post graduate level initial teacher training course offered, through a collaborative partnership, by Durham University UK (www.dur.ac.uk) and the International School of Geneva.
 This full time face-to-face course runs for one academic year.

 After a selection process by Durham University, with input from the International School of Geneva, places will be offered to up to fourteen trainees who wish to train to teach Primary or Secondary students in an international context.

 The course is composed of three modules: a professional module and two academic modules at Masters level.

-The Professional Module
+The Professional Module:

 This part of the course is delivered by the International School of Geneva and is primarily school-based.
 The PGCE classroom is at the Campus des Nations, but students have observation and teaching placements on all three campuses of the Foundation and in other local partner schools in and around Geneva.